BradleyCulley/bradleyculley.github.io/_posts/2024-11-10-wheeling-west-virginia.md

 <p>
     Many homeless people in the streets.
-    Lots of new construction, and lots of properties being renovated.
+    Lots of new construction and lots of properties being renovated.
     The renovations were mostly, from the looks of it, being done by professional investors.
-    Nobody seemed much bothered about the homelessness.
+    Nobody seemed too bothered about the homelessness.
 </p>

 <div style="text-align: center;">